I thought I’d look at my social network usage as it now stands, versus the last time I wrote in-depth about it.

 Unlike my Pinterest page, I’ve not only stopped using Tumblr, but also shuttered the page I had up.
 Between a lack of site traffic generated, a drop in interest, the fact I already have a blog running, and Yahoo‘s problems, it seemed easier to just delete it entirely.

 As things now stand, my main social media presence is on Twitter and Facebook.
-I make occasional use of Instagram and LinkedIn; meanwhile, Google+, LinkedIn, and YouTube see limited usage.
+I make occasional use of Instagram and LinkedIn; meanwhile, Google+ and YouTube see limited usage.

 Given Facebook and Twitter’s constant algorithm changes, ongoing problems, etc., some bloggers and website owners are rediscovering the virtues of email for sending newsletters and new blog post notifications.
 And of course, good old RSS is still around.
 As I previously mentioned in my post on blogger promotion alternatives to Facebook, RSS and email are open standards that anyone can freely use.